 Lewitt LCT 440 Pure

-Here’s an award-winning microphone from Austrian audiophiles, Lewitt, taking the components and capsule from their high-end prestige models and cramming it into a more cost-effective compact, yet stylish, enclosure.
-It’s contemporary rather than vintage looking, putting the focus on the function, on the sound and delivering a beautifully balanced and brilliantly clear recording.
+Here’s an award-winning microphone from Austrian audiophiles Lewitt, taking the components and capsule from their high-end prestige models and cramming it into a more cost-effective, compact yet stylish enclosure.
+It’s not vintage-looking like so many others in this list, instead, the focus is all on the function, all on the sound and delivering a beautifully balanced and brilliantly clear recording.

 Neumann TLM 102